-The TPI Office will continue to operate remotely for Fall 2020.
+The TPI Office will continue to operate remotely for the 2020-2021 academic year.
 This means that all scheduled events, including orientation sessions will be virtual.

 (909) 784-5410 (Phone or text)